Laravel-Backpack/PermissionManager/README.md

 @hasallroles(Role::all())
     I have all of these roles!
 @else
-    I don't have all of these roles...
+    I don\'t have all of these roles
 @endhasallroles
 ```

-You can use Laravel's native @can directive to check if a user has a certain permission.
+You can use Laravels native @can directive to check if a user has a certain permission.